 Teen/adult: 2 yards (or 2-1/2 for taller adults)

 What do you think of the finished product?
 (The feet belong to Lena, my 13-year-old sister-in-law).
-The tutorial video that I followed is embedded below.
+The tutorial video that I followed is below.

 After a delicious breakfast of donuts and fruit, he and his father and two brothers played basketball at the local rec center.
 Later that afternoon, the two of us, along with four of his siblings, spent an hour shooting recurve bows at an indoor archery range.